Ecotrust/ks-tileserver/README.md

 * Caches them with TileStache and Redis
 * Renders them with Mapnik
 * Allows you to view the maps in a web browser with the OpenLayers-based Madrona layer manager.

+### Deploying to a "real" server
+If you're not using VirtualBox VMs for a real-world deployment (you're not, right?) then you miss out on a lot of the fancy handwaving that vagrant provides.
+Instead, the process needs a bit more hand-holding

+* Install the OS and ssh in
+* Configure users
+* Install puppet and git
+* Clone this repo
+* run `puppet apply puppet/manifests/app.pp` ( may need to specify template and file dirs? )
+* ???
+* profit

 ### URLs